28 Authentic Soul Food Recipes From The Queen of Soul Food Cooking

 Mac and cheese, greens, cabbage, yams, cornbread, deviled eggs, and green beans and potatoes are all perfect pairings.

-Soul food will always be more than just a meal, it is love on a plate and a celebration of where we come from.
-I hope these recipes inspire you to gather your family, create new memories, and keep these authentic traditions alive.
+These 28 recipes are classic staples of Soul food, but they only represent a small fraction of our traditions.
+I hope I have inspired you to not only try these flavorful classic dishes, but to explore other Soul Food recipes.
+My wish is for you to bring your people together, cook a Soul Food meal and create new memories.
 If you try any of these dishes, I would love to see your creations!
 Share them with me on social media or tag @SoulFoodCooking so we can continue spreading the joy of soul food together.

 One Comment